 But if Labour had backed May’s deal it would be in a much stronger position in its marginal seats in the Midlands and North, many of which voted for Leave.
 It would now be preparing for a general election fought on the familiar domestic territory of the NHS, education and social care – ground on which Labour normally does well.
 Brexit would be largely neutralised as an election issue, and Labour could plausibly claim that it has recovered its economic credibility, by working cross-party to secure a Brexit deal that minimises economic disruption.

-Those who argue that Labour would have been scuppered in London, and in strongly remain southern cities like Brighton, Bristol and Oxford, forget that even with Labour’s increasingly pro-Remain stance Labour is struggling anyway in all these places, and it is still flatlining in Scotland.
+Those who argue that Labour would have been scuppered in London, and in strongly remain southern cities like Brighton, Bristol and Oxford, forget that even with its increasingly pro-Remain stance Labour is struggling in all these places anyway, and that it is still flatlining in Scotland.
 Even in London, one new poll has put Labour in third place behind the Tories and the Lib Dems; in Wales they are in second place behind the Tories.
 Some polls have even put Labour in third place nationally.
 On average, the Tories now have a 15% lead over Labour.

 All this polling suggests that the importance of Brexit may have been overstated: despite being nudged towards support for a second referendum, and campaigning for Remain if and when it occurs, Labour support has continued to plummet, and at the euro elections in May the party came third nationally.

 Already Labour’s frontbench is panicking: Matthew Pennycook, an ambitious young London MP and Starmer’s deputy in the shadow Brexit team, quit last month, saying he wanted to concentrate on campaigning for a Remain Vote in a second referendum.
 Given that a second referendum is unlikely, I suspect that Pennycook’s real motive was to distance himself from a policy that is going nowhere.